-Child Stealing In Los Angeles – Penal Code Section 278
+Child Abduction in California – Penal Code Section 278

 But, if someone is taking another person’s child against their will and does not have any rights to take the child – obviously they can prosecute them in one of the Los Angeles courts for violation of Penal Code Section 278/Child Stealing.

-What Are Some Defenses To Child Stealing In Los Angeles?
+Defenses To Child Stealing In Los Angeles?

-A lot of times I’m seeing these child stealing or abduction cases in LA where parents are having a custody battle related to children and one parent decides to take the child and the other parent says that they didn’t have the right to take the child based on whatever the divorce agreement or custody agreement allows, and so they call the police and now you have a child-stealing case.
+A lot of times I’m seeing these child stealing or abduction cases in Los Angeles where parents are having a custody battle related to children and one parent decides to take the child and the other parent says that they didn’t have the right to take the child based on whatever the divorce agreement or custody agreement allows, and so they call the police and now you have a child-stealing case.

 I’ve rarely seen in child-stealing cases or otherwise, people talking to the police and giving their side of the story.
 I rarely see that actually working and a lot of times the police just kind of twist their words and turn it around and use what they say against them and end up filing a case against them anyway.

 If they don’t have the evidence, you’re going to have to set the case for jury trial and you and your attorney are going to work together as a team to defend the case, because if you get convicted of one of these cases related to child stealing or kidnapping – anything in that realm – you’re looking at state prison and you’re looking at a lot of years in state prison, so it’s crucial that you sit down with a criminal defense attorney who has done these types of cases before.

 This will give you an idea of what you’re looking at and what you’re facing relating to the case, and then we figure out how to put together the best defense to get you out of the criminal justice system as fast as possible, because obviously being charged with child stealing and them using Penal Code Section 278 you’re going to have a high bail and a real difficult time getting out of custody.

 For more information on Child Stealing In Los Angeles, a free initial consultation is your best step.
 Get the information and legal answers you are seeking by calling (213) 374-3952 today.